katsube/mimetypesjs/README.md

 # MimeTypes.js
 Get mime type from file name / file path.
-The list of MIME Types comes with Apache.
+The list of MIME Types from [Apache HTTP Server](https://github.com/apache/httpd) and I added.

+A total of 985 types of MIME type are supported.
+The all list is [here](https://github.com/katsube/mimetypesjs/blob/main/data/mimetypes.pretty.json).
 ## INDEX
 1. [Installation](#installation)
 1. [Usage](#usage)